JLucas5/voxy-frontend-test/README.md

 This project was developed as a coding challenge for a frontend developer position at Voxy.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

+## Pre-requisites

+* Node.js
+* npm package manager
+* Angular

-For more informations about how to install and run Angular, you can access [here](https://angular.io/guide/setup-local#install-the-angular-cli)
+For more informations about how to install and run Angular, you can access [here](https://angular.io/guide/setup-local#install-the-angular-cli).

 ## Development server